-Association Between Abdominal Fat and Stroke Risk
+The Association Between Abdominal Fat and Stroke Risk

-Those that have extra weight in the stomach and have a family history of stroke should pay close attention to their weight loss goals.
+Individuals who have a family history of stroke should also pay close attention to their weight loss goals.
 Without taking the time to lose as much as they can, they are putting themselves at high risk to have a stroke.
 These are usually something that you associate with old age, but that is not always the case.

 That means someone with an apple figure – rather than a pear shape – is at a much higher risk to have a stroke due to excess body fat.
-BMI, along with risk factors like smoking and inactivity, can tell if someone is at risk, but the waist line is a better indication to go by.
+BMI, along with risk factors like smoking and inactivity, can tell if someone is at risk, but the waistline is a better indication to go by.

-Those who are considered obese or overweight (up to 66% if the US population at this point) should pay attention to waist size and dieting.
+Those who are considered obese or overweight (up to 66% if the U.S. population at this point) should pay attention to waist size and dieting.
 No matter what your risk, being overweight is not good for the body.
-Losing just ten percent of the body weight will greatly improve health and lower the chances of having a deadly stroke or heart attack in the future.
-Add another ten percent and your odds are even better.
+Losing just 10 percent of the body weight will greatly improve health and lower the chances of having a deadly stroke or heart attack in the future.
+Add another 10 percent and your odds are even better.